ioBroker/ioBroker.js-controller/docs/en/dev/adapterdocstyleguide.md

 * For source code sections, the following applies:
   * Depending on the source code language, an appropriate markup must be selected.
 To the

-    Example `~~~javascript` for JavaScript.
+    Example `\` \ `\`` for JavaScript.

   * A source code may or may not be complete. blocks of code

 Examples are for clarification of jeweis just described point of view.
-So no fully executable programs must be delivered.
+So no completely executable programs must be delivered.
 If, nevertheless, a completely executable program is to be provided, this is done as a media file in the folder `media/{code_beispieldatei}` with a corresponding link in the documentation.

 * If using underscores, single quotes, asterisks or backslashes